August 29, 2024

 God knows I cannot recollect him.

-How to recollect someone you never forget?
+How to recollect the one you never forget?

 From A Selection from the Poetry of Bashshar by the Khalidi brothers